 A variety of other native Louisiana fare such as jambalaya, New Orleans-style red beans and rice with sausage, hamburgers, hot dogs, fried seafood, homemade cakes and candies, funnel cakes and many other delicious surprises will also be available.

-With talented acts such as Nashville South, The Boogie Men, Kayla Woodson, and Louisiana Spice among many others in years past, the 2019 Gumbo Festival lineup will be one for the history books!
+With previous talented acts such as Nashville South, The Boogie Men, Kayla Woodson, and Louisiana Spice among many others in years past, the 2021 Gumbo Festival lineup will be one for the history books!
 This festival will be full of music from different genres suitable for many musical interests.

 & Haunted House